Pre-market guidance for machine learning-enabled medical devices

 Each change in the change description should be clearly traceable to the relevant aspects of the change protocol (for example, through a traceability table).

 The impact assessment outlines the potential influence and implications of the changes listed in the PCCP.
-It should consider:
+Aspects it should consider include, but are not limited to:

 - the benefits and risks of implementing the PCCP and the risk controls in place